kkholst/targeted/README.md

-Here we use the `nfolds=5` argument to use 5-fold *cross-fitting* to guarantee that the estimates converges weakly to a Gaussian distribution irrespecitively that the influence function with the plugin Random Forest does not lie in a $P$-Donsker class.
+Here we use the `nfolds=5` argument to use 5-fold *cross-fitting* to guarantee that the estimates converges weakly to a Gaussian distribution even though that the estimated influence function based on plugin estimates from the Random Forest does not ncessarily lie in a
+$P$-Donsker class.

 # Project organization